Viharitejomurtula/Vihari-Bluestamp-Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/il1ZObM5pz0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 -The first step was to set up the wiring according to the wiring diagram.
 My confusion between wires of similar colors as well as my limited knowledge on the workings of the breadboard made this a challenging first step.
 Through a great attention to detail as well as trial and error, I was able to learn the breadboad layout and correct wiring patterns.
-This step helped me understand the electric connections on the breadboard worked
+This step helped me understand the electric connections on the breadboard worked.

 -The second step was to upload the code to the modules, so they would actually do what I wanted them to do.
 After some dilligent study of the Arduino language references, I was able to bridge the gap between my limited understanding of this C based language and the guiding template I found.
 This step helped me understand the connection between the logic of the code and the physical indications I was expecting to see in the hardware.

 -The third step, my most challenging step, felt more like a leap than a step.
 It involved actually pairing the two Bluetooth modules.
 To do this I had to use a series of AT commands to configure one module into the master configuration and the other into the slave configuration.
 Through careful debugging, cross-checking my commands, and even resetting the firmware I was able to succeed in establishing a working Bluetooth connection.

+-The fourth step was wiring an accelerometer onto the Arduino Micro so the tilt of the controller could be sensed and transmitted to the Arduino UNO.
+Using a number of if-statements, I was able to map the tilt readings from the accelerometer to specific directional commands: Forward, Backwards, Right, Left, and Stop.
+These were saved as single letters and were then sent to the Arduino UNO.

 -In accomplishing this first milestone, I was able to gain valuale hands-on experience involving wiring, troubleshooting, and coding.
 This milestone set the stage for the further development of my gesture-controlled car.